sommeil paradoxal

 Sleep and antidepressants

-People who take antidepressant, may also experience difficulties with REM sleep it can range from drowsiness to 'insomnia.
-This is why the patient must be followed by his doctor in order to recover a better quality of sleep.
+People taking antidepressants may also experience difficulties with REM sleep, which can range from drowsiness to insomnia.
+This is why patients need to be monitored by their doctor to help them regain a better quality of sleep.

 Sleep and weight